childoftherion/OFAP/README.md

 - Creates constitutionally protected permanent fund from existing cannabis revenues
 - **NO NEW TAXES**: Uses only existing 17% tax rate and existing licensing fees
-- 10% of existing tax revenue + all licensing fees to permanent fund ($37-47M annually)
+- 10% of existing tax revenue + all licensing fees to permanent fund (~$49-61M annually, based on actual revenue data)
 - Principal protection: Principal cannot be spent without voter approval
 - Earnings protection: Earnings cannot be reallocated by the legislative body without voter approval
 - Public vote required for any earnings reallocation changes